AMIRSRAD/pattern_game/README.md

-# pattern_game
+# snake_project
-memorize the snake pattern as it grows each level and use WASD/Arrow-keys to play written in SFML using C
+memorize the snake pattern
+then use WASD or Arrow keys to play

+to play for yourself unzip the game file and run the .exe file